Sameer1295/Customer-Sales-Data-Transform-GlueJob/README.md

 ## Overview

 Built a scalable ETL pipeline using AWS Glue to ingest, transform, and analyze customer and sales data stored in Amazon S3.
-Used AWS Glue Crawlers for metadata generation and visual ETL jobs to identify high-value customers, storing results in a separate S3 bucket for analytics.
+Used Glue Crawlers for metadata extraction, Athena for querying, and visual Glue ETL jobs to identify customers with high-value orders, storing the results in a separate S3 bucket for downstream analytics.

 ## Architecture